SAD Light Therapy

 Finding the Best SAD Light for You

 You can buy a light box without a prescription and you can use them practically anywhere.
 That’s good news, but there are so many to choose from!
-We recommend the Aura Daylight Lamp to most folks.* You’ll want to consider at least three things as you shop:
+You’ll want to consider at least three things as you shop:

 - Where will you use it?
 Think carefully about the most convenient, realistic place you’ll consistently use your lamp.
 If it’s at work, do you care if folks know it’s a SAD lamp?
 If so, you may want to get one of the more-fashionable-less-medical-looking If you want it to be portable, then look for a lamp with a battery.